ajaywalia04/DigitalCard/README.md

 DB_PASSWORD=your_db_password

 Build Frontend Assets:
-Compile your CSS and JavaScript assets.
-If you are using Tailwind CSS, this step is particularly important to process your utility classes.
+Compile your CSS and JavaScript assets. this step is particularly important to processs utility classes.

 npm run build-css